-- (a) School, K-12. - (1) Defined: A facility educating students enrolled in pre-kindergarten through 12th grade, operated by a private institution using a curriculum equivalent to the Hawaii public school curriculum for the same grade level. - (2) Standards: - (A) All structures and facilities must be set back a minimum of 20 feet from any adjoining zoning lot in the country, residential, apartment, or apartment mixed use zoning district.
-The director may waive this requirement upon finding that the topography or landscaping makes a buffer unnecessary. - (B) The minimum zoning lot size is 20,000 square feet. - (C) Schools must be located with access to a street or right-of-way of minimum access width and sufficient street frontage as determined by the appropriate government agencies. - (D) Parking and loading: - (i) Schools with a design capacity of more than 25 students must provide an off-street drop-off area, with a minimum capacity equivalent to four standard-sized parking spaces.
-This number may be adjusted by the director as the design capacity of the school changes, or if a traffic management plan is approved.
+- (a) School, K-12 standards. - (1) All structures and facilities must be set back a minimum of 20 feet from the property line of any adjoining zoning lot in the country, residential, apartment, or apartment mixed use zoning district.
+The director may waive this requirement upon finding that the topography or landscaping makes a buffer unnecessary. - (2) The minimum zoning lot size is 20,000 square feet. - (3) Schools must be located with access to a street or right-of-way of minimum access width and sufficient street frontage as determined by the appropriate government agencies. - (4) Parking and loading: - (A) Schools with a design capacity of more than 25 students must provide an off-street drop-off area, with a minimum capacity equivalent to four standard-sized parking spaces.
+This number may be adjusted by the director as the design capacity of the school changes, or if a traffic management plan is approved. - (B) Schools with a design capacity of more than 50 students must provide at least one multipurpose bay that is a minimum of 40 feet in depth by 14 feet in width to accommodate bus pickup and dropoff.
+This multipurpose bay may be used for other activities outside of pickup and drop-off hours.
+The director may adjust this requirement as the design capacity of the school changes.